zakirullin/cognitive-load/README.md

 ![Cognitive Load](/img/cognitiveloadv2.png)

-The tricky part is that the previous author may not have experienced a high cognitive load due to the familiarity with the project.
-It is also possible that the complexity was added incrementally, so that the cognitive load was low, and the author could easily fit it all in the head.
+The tricky part is that the previous author may not have experienced a high cognitive load due to familiarity with the project.
+It is also possible that the complexity was added incrementally, so that the cognitive load was low for the author.

 <details>
   <summary>Simplicity vs Familiarity, Dan North's comment</summary>